mattermost/mattermost-developer-documentation/site/content/blog/2020-12-04-common-i18n-mistakes.md

 );
 ```

-Again, this allows translators to reconstruct the sentence however they need, but it comes with a few downsides such as:
+As with the previous solution, this allows translators to reconstruct the sentence however they need, but it comes with a few serious downsides such as:
-1. Translators need to understand HTML more, including more complicated things like the extra parameters on the `a` tag.
+1. Translators needed to understand HTML, including more complicated things like the extra parameters on the `a` tag.
-2. It adds the chance that an incorrect translation could break part of the application by accidentally including malformed HTML within a string
+2. It added the chance that an incorrect translation could break part of the application by accidentally including malformed HTML within a string.
-3. It also has potential performance negatives since we're going outside of React's DOM manipulation optimizations by using raw HTML
+3. It also had potential performance impacts since we were going outside of React's DOM manipulation optimizations by using raw HTML.
-4. We lose the ability to wrap parts of the string in React elements which can have more functionality, such as encapsulating the additional parameters passed into `a` tag.
+4. We lost the ability to wrap parts of the string in React elements which can have more functionality, such as encapsulating the additional parameters passed into `a` tag.

-For those reasons, you won't see this one used in Mattermost any more since it has been replaced by our own similar component.
+5. Since it used HTML, `FormattedHTMLMessage` wasn't available in `react-native` for use in our mobile apps.

+But despite these issues, it helped point us in the right direction since it lead to a custom component that is much nicer to work with.

 ### Solution 3: FormattedMarkdownMessage

 `FormattedMarkdownMessage` was added by another one of our team members, Martin Kraft, as a safer and slightly simpler alternative to `FormattedHTMLMessage`.
-Instead of the translator needing to understand the complexities of HTML, they can instead use Markdown which is generally simpler.
+Instead of the translator needing to understand the complexities of HTML, they instead use Markdown which is generally simpler.

 ```jsx
 // import {FormattedMarkdownMessage} from 'components/formatted_markdown_message';